campbellmbrown/grasshopper/README.md

 - **Name**
 - **Note**

-Direct connections are saved to `%APPDATA%/StaSSH/direct_connections.json` on Windows and `~/.config/StaSSH/connections.json` on Linux.
+Direct connections are saved to `%APPDATA%/StaSSH/direct_connections.json` on Windows.

 # Setup